Skip to content

 Fault isolation Enforced One partition per node per volume — no single-node SPOF

 The scoring runs at volume creation and again when replacing a failed member, ensuring optimal placement adapts to the current cluster state.
+When a chosen node has multiple eligible drives, the driver picks the one with the most free space, so volumes spread across drives rather than piling onto a single one.

 This page covered the data path — how a write physically reaches a sector on disk.
 Related pages cover adjacent topics: